lsbardel/python-stdnet/docs/source/apps/index.rst

 The :mod:`stdnet.apps` module contains applications which are based on :mod:`stdnet` but are not part of the core library.

-They don't have external dependencies and are here mainly as a use cases.
+They don't have external dependencies but some of the requires a :ref:`non vanilla redis <stdnetredis>` implementation and are here mainly as a use cases.
 In the future they may be removed and placed into their own installable packages.